Generating a support bundle

 This guide explains what a support bundle is and how to generate, both from the UI and the CLI.

-A support bundle is a compressed file containing files from the root of your Jenkins home directory,
+A bundle is a simple .zip file containing mostly plain text files from the root of your Jenkins home directory,

 In summary, the contents of a support bundle contains: